tomdstanton/KaptivePlus/README.md

   -V, --verbose         Print debug messages to stderr -v, --version         Show version number and exit -h, --help            show this help message and exit

+kaptiveplus v0.0.0b1
 ```

 ## Input files

 **KaptivePlus** requires 3 positional arguments:
 1. `<db>`: this can be a file or [keyword](https://kaptive.readthedocs.io/en/latest/Databases.html#database-keywords).
-2. `<hmm>`: A [HMMER-formatted](https://www.genome.jp/tools/motif/hmmformat.htm) HMM file, which can be "pressed"
-and contain multiple profiles for annotating genes.
+2. `<hmm>`: A [HMMER-formatted](https://www.genome.jp/tools/motif/hmmformat.htm) profile HMM file for annotating genes.
+By default, `hmmsearch` will use the HMMs as queries and the proteome as the database, however if "pressed",
+`hmmscan` will use the HMMs as a database, and each protein sequence as a query.
 3. `<assembly>`: One or more bacterial genome assemblies in fasta format.

 ## Output files